Tennis star accuses former deputy prime minister of China of sexual assault - ExBulletin

 Cases against current and former officials under party leader and President Xi Jinping’s decades-long anti-corruption campaign also often include allegations of lascivious lifestyles, along with bribery and abuse of their positions.

-Peng has not played in the top division since the Qatar Open in February 2020.
-In singles, she reached the semifinals of the 2014 US Open and the fourth round at the subsequent Australian Open, but has not progressed to any major tournament since Wimbledon then the third round. in 2017.
+Peng has not played at the highest level since the Qatar Open in February 2020.
+In singles, she reached the semifinals of the 2014 US Open and the round of 16 at the subsequent Australian Open, but she has not played at any major since Wimbledon. made it past the third round. in 2017.

 The Communist Party is increasingly cracking down on civil society, including the #MeToo movement, which is struggling to gain traction in the country.

-Zhou Xiaoxuan, a former intern with China’s state broadcaster CCTV, was pushed by bystanders in September as she went to court in a case against a well-known television host.
+Zhou Xiaoxuan, a former intern with China’s state broadcaster CCTV, was pushed by bystanders in September as she went to court in a case against a well-known presenter.

 Since then, the movement has been largely shut down by authorities as activists found their online posts censored and pressured by authorities to hold protests.